angarsky/diveintopython/learn/variables_and_types/string-operations.md

 In this example, the `replace()` method is used for replacement the substring `"Hello"` with `"Hi"` in the `string` variable.
 The resulting string is then printed out using the `print()` function.

+Also you can use `replace()` method for replacing a single character in a string.

 Note that the original string variable is not modified by the `replace()` method; instead, a new string is created with the specified replacements made.

 ## The `lower()` and `upper()` Methods